-From the shot-swallowing barfly to the 21 year old who just "discovered" it, even Daniel Boone enjoyed his whiskey.
-And he, like the most erudite whiskey drinker, would insist the distinctive taste and aroma of charred, barrel-aged American whiskey deserves to be sipped from a distinguished vessel.
+From the shot-swallowing barfly to Daniel Boone himself, most erudite whiskey drinkers believe the distinctive taste and aroma of charred, barrel-aged American whiskey deserves to be sipped from a distinguished vessel.

 Made of 100% pure solid copper, this flask is an accurate example of the handiwork and craftsmanship of the first American settlers, with hot-tinning on the inside so it's safe to drink from.

-Just as this flask stands out for its authentic replication of early craftsmanship, including its accurate wooden stopper and air tight cork seal, the flask is suited best to a liquor drink you intend to sip slow and savor.
+Started in 1819, Jacob Bromwell makes each flask by hand, with the goal of using America's most authentic materials—tin, stainless steel and copper—to recreate the nation's earliest wares.
+Just as this flask stands out for its authentic replication of early craftsmanship, including a wooden stopper and air tight cork seal, it's suited best to a liquor you intend to savor with every sip.

 If left untreated, the exterior copper finish will naturally oxidize and age beautifully.
 You can polish it up to restore its shiny finish using copper polish, or let it earn a beautiful patina.

-If you want to clean the inside of your copper flask, just rinse thoroughly with warm water and mild soap, then dry it thoroughly.
+If you want to clean the inside of your copper flask, rinse with warm water and mild soap, then dry thoroughly.
 To clean tarnish, use a soft cloth and apply a small amount of cleaning solution to the tarnished areas.
 Read more about how to do this here.

 To note: High heat is an enemy of copper and should be avoided.

-Because each flask is individually hand made, some imperfections may occur and are a natural part of the process.
+Each flask is individually handmade, so some imperfections may occur and are a natural part of the process.

-With a long history, the company would never shy away from the additional labor costs it takes to maintain the quality and authenticity of a hundred years ago.
-For their flask, every step is still done by hand, using the same methods of the original product, with the hot-tinned interior added to meet FDA standards.
-Though it would have been a less laborious choice to just use stainless steel on the inside, it would no longer be like the original copper flasks.
+Historic company Jacob Bromwell makes this flask with utmost attention to authenticity, using a century-old flask as their model.
+Every step in production is still done by hand, using the same methods of the original product, with the hot-tinned interior added to meet FDA standards.
+Though it would have been a less laborious choice to use stainless steel on the inside, it would no longer be true to the original copper flasks.
 Too much compromise.